yigit/android-priority-jobqueue/README.md

 It runs on a background thread because Job Queue will make a disk access to persist the job.

 * Right after `PostTweetJob` is synchronized to disk, Job Queue calls `DependencyInjector` (if provided) which will [inject fields](http://en.wikipedia.org/wiki/Dependency_injection) into our job instance.
 At `PostTweetJob.onAdded()` callback, we saved `PostTweetJob` to disk.
-Since there has been no network access up to this point, the time between clicking the send button and reaching `onAdded()` is within fracions of a second.
+Since there has been no network access up to this point, the time between clicking the send button and reaching `onAdded()` is within fractions of a second.
 This allows the implementation of `onAdded()` to inform UI to display the newly sent tweet almost instantly, creating a "fast" user experience.
 In V1, `onAdded()` is called on the thread job was added.
 In V2, `onAdded()` is called in JobManager's own thread.